Shopify/shopify-api-js/docs/reference/auth/buildEmbeddedAppUrl.md

 # shopify.auth.buildEmbeddedAppUrl

-Constructs the actual URL to redirect to for [getEmbeddedAppUrl](./getEmbeddedAppUrl.md) based on the given `host`.
+Constructs the redirection URL for [getEmbeddedAppUrl](./getEmbeddedAppUrl.md) based on the given `host`.

 This utility relies on the host query param being a Base 64 encoded string.
 All requests from Shopify should include this param in the correct format.